113ll3/Ibmclouddocscli/idt/setting_up_idt.md

 ## Install
 {: #installation}

-To install the tool, you can run the relevant command to invoke our installer.
-This will install dependencies as well, such as the IBM Cloud CLI, Kubernetes, Helm, and Docker.
-To install these, use these installation steps:
+To install the tool, you can run the relevant command to start the installer.
+This installs dependencies as well, such as the IBM Cloud CLI, Kubernetes, Helm, and Docker.
+To install, use these installation steps:

 **Mac and Linux:**